Trusts for disabled people

 Conditions to be fulfilled by the beneficiary

-Where property was transferred into settlement before 6 April 2014, it was not possible for a person in receipt of only the mobility component of disability living allowance or personal independence payment to qualify as 'disabled' for inheritance tax.
+- Where property was transferred into a settlement before 6 April 2014, it was not possible for a person in receipt of only the mobility component of disability living allowance or personal independence payment to qualify as 'disabled' for inheritance tax.

 ‘Disabled person’ also includes, for inheritance tax purposes only, a person (the ‘settlor’) who transfers (or settles) their own property into a trust for himself or herself, at a time when they have a condition which it is reasonable to expect will lead to their becoming incapable by reason of mental disorder of administering their property or managing their affairs, or qualifying as a disabled person by virtue of satisfying the benefits test set out above.